theo-armour/agenda/3-1-heritage/centenary-morgan/tour/0-tour-text.md

 For the first 75 years of its existence the Society did just that and very successfully.

-By the time of the 1906 earthquake, the Society had a large building on the corner of Van Ness and California.
-By then it was a home for orphans and dependent children.
+By the time of the 1906 earthquake, the Society had a large building on the corner of Van Ness and Geary.

+Home for orphans and dependent children.

-The building was damaged in the earthquake. over 400 children were evacuated to the Presidio where that were housed in tents for over a year.
+The building was damaged in the earthquake.

+After the quake over 400 children and all the staff had to be evacuated to the Presidio

+where that were housed in tents for over a year.

+Just one of the many stories of the first 75 years of the Society.

 But by the 1920 the Federal government had stopped subsidizing the orphanages and concentrated on foster care.

-It was then the society decided to build a new home concentrate on the needs of the convalescent and elderly women.
+The society decided to build a new home concentrate on the needs of the convalescent and elderly women.

 They asked Julia Morgan to design the building and she accepted the commission.